ZhuangLab/matlab-storm/Beta/GUIs/Readme.md

 		* Add overlay dax files
 		* Add Fiji 3D viewer option (use matlab embedded fiji?)
 		* Multi-instance support within the same Matlab instance?  -- requires changing all globals to a structure element passed around
+		* uiopen globals (filenames) should just create new elements in cell arrays.
+Other globals should become locals.

 	## Tifviewer
 	Simple matlab GUI for playing with TIF files